atpathak/ZpAnomalonChimera/README.md

 cp Makefile.common condorbatch/topiary_jobs/UHH2/.
 cd condorbatch/topiary_jobs/UHH2/JetMETObjects/
 make
+sed -i '\/#include <UHH2\/JetMETObjects\/interface\/JetResolutionObject.h>/c\#include <JetResolutionObject.h>' interface/JetResolution.h
 ```

 This will build the parts of the `UHH2` we need.
 We probably could get away with all of the parts of the repository, but this works, and that is what matters to me in the present moment.

+#### Linking it all together

+If you peruse the `topiary_jobs` subdirectory in the `condorbatch` directory, you will quickly see many subdirectories.
+These all hold the scale factors applied in this analysis.
+They came from a wide variety of places, and some were custom generated.
+That documentation is found in the note.
+Initially, and after any change to the topiary class, the whole directory must be compiled.
+And for that to work, several things must happen.

 ## Running Jobs on the lpc Condor Cluster